minkiha/ask/README.md

 ## Usage

+### Basic

 ```
 ask "insert your text here in quotes"
 ```

+### Pipe

 ```
 echo "insert text" | ask
 ```

+note:
-note: when using just
+when using just
 ```
 ask
 ```
-it will keep stdin open until ctrl-c but note that previous messages are not inserted into the next message so there is no memory of the conversation.
+it will keep stdin open until you ctrl-c but note that previous messages are not inserted into the next message so there is no memory of the conversation.

 ## Coming soon